|Policy Number: 8.10||Effective Date: April 30, 1991|

 Direct bank deposits for off-campus University departments

-- The Associate Vice President for Financial Services may approve a department's request to make direct bank deposits if:
+- The Vice President, Financial Services may approve a department's request to make direct bank deposits if:

 - The department is trained and capable of performing the functions required for direct deposit.

 - Facilities in the department provide adequate and maximum security.

 - After receiving authorization to make direct bank deposits, the department will work with the Campus Banking Coordinator to set up the operation.
 A direct bank deposit avoids duplication of work, offers a timelier depositing of funds, and better control over departmental deposits.
 Reports of deposit are received directly from the bank by FSO Cash and Clearing.
 These deposits are posted to the department’s autoposting account within 3 business days.
 A department representative is to review these accounts to ensure the deposit was posted.

 - University departments accepting checks drawn on a foreign bank in US dollars must process these items on a separate UAccess Financials Cash Receipt and deposit slip.
 These items may require special handling by the University teller and the bank.
 If a check is drawn on a foreign bank in US dollars, excluding Canada, the bank will assess collection fees that will be charged to the department.
 Items under the equivalent of US$250.00 should not be accepted for collections since the bank will not accept it for processing.
 Please call the Bursar's Office at 621-1783 for information.